php-cache/documentation/docs/index.md

 | [Chain] | Yes | | | [![Latest Stable Version](https://poser.pugx.org/cache/chain-adapter/v/stable)](https://packagist.org/packages/cache/chain-adapter) [![Total Downloads](https://poser.pugx.org/cache/chain-adapter/downloads)](https://packagist.org/packages/cache/chain-adapter)
 | [Doctrine] | Yes | No | Depends |  [![Latest Stable Version](https://poser.pugx.org/cache/doctrine-adapter/v/stable)](https://packagist.org/packages/cache/doctrine-adapter) [![Total Downloads](https://poser.pugx.org/cache/doctrine-adapter/downloads)](https://packagist.org/packages/cache/doctrine-adapter)

 \* *Tagging and hierarchy store lots of extra items in cache that are never actively removed.
-Some implementations of cache storages like Redis and Memcache will automatically remove these items when they're stalled or not longer used.
+Some implementations of cache storages like Redis and Memcache will automatically remove these items when they're stale or not longer used.
 That is why tagging and hierarchy will work better on such cache storages.*

 #### Chain adapter

 We also have a chain adapter where you can chain multiple pool together.
-It is great if you got a fast storage with limited memory and a slower storage with loads of memory.
+It is great if you have a fast storage with limited memory and a slower storage with loads of memory.

 ### Doctrine adapter